dlopez972/Employee_Survey_Analysis/README.md

 =============================================================

 EmployeeSurveyData:
-The dataset consists of 18 variables (columns) and 199 observations (records).
+The dataset consists of 18 variables (columns), 10 are our survey questions and 8 are employee attributes, and 199 observations (records).
 Each record represents an employees response which the following attributes:

 - Employee ID
 - Unit